fabrix-app/fabrix-ng/README.md

 ## appConfig
 You can do this almost exactly as you would with Fabrix, but here's an example:

 Angular configuration can be very strange at times and this leads to many developers just hard coding variables when they should be configurable.
-NgSpool solves this by providing an environment driven approach to configuration and uses the Map functionality of ES6 and the Tuple Space by using Fabrix in the browser!
+NgFabrix solves this by providing an environment driven approach to configuration and uses the Map functionality of ES6 and the Tuple Space by using Fabrix in the browser!

 ### index.ts
 The index barrel exports the configuration